Will machines talk with us?

 With advances in machine learning and speech recognition, we can take advantage of these technologies and connect machines with a human operator by natural language communication.
 Machines and computers process huge amounts of data that humans can no longer handle.
 In addition to visual interfaces, voice communication makes it possible to extend the interaction of the operator with the machine and share important, extracted data with the operator.

 Beyond, SABOT will integrate also other areas of machine learning, e.g. image processing, the learning of operators’ behaviour and its prediction.
+It can turn almost any machine into an AI-driven machine.

 Main SABOT advantages